Pathfinder -- Navigating and Analyzing Chemical Reaction Networks with an Efficient Graph-based Approach: Conclusions

 We emphasize that the graph architecture allows one to analyze the graph in other ways than those considered here.
-For example, running Monte-Carlo simulations from a starting compound while at each compound node the next reaction node is chosen according to the compound nodes' relative out-flux could help to understand which compounds are formed.
+For example, running Monte Carlo simulations from a starting compound while at each compound vertex the next reaction vertex is chosen according to the compound vertices' relative out-flux could help to understand which compounds are formed.
 Such a procedure would better approximate a full microkinetic modeling attempt on the network.
 Work along these lines is currently in progress in our laboratory.